Pacific Northeast Creations grew out of my love of creative focus and the way careful observation can help us soften, regulate, and mellow out.

 Meet Eswen

-When I’m not painting, you’ll probably find me walking my dogs, nursing a very serious cup of tea, or scheming about my annual gingerbread party.
+When I’m not painting, you’ll probably find me walking my dogs, nursing a very serious cup of tea, or scheming about my annual gingerbread decorating party.

 What makes Pacific Northeast different